 Their unmanned rockets have blown up once each year for the last two years (Sept 1, 2016 and June 28, 2015).
 It was for a different reason reason each time, and they fixed the problems.
 If one of the early flights of the Falcon Heavy blows up, then that will delay things a lot and surely lead to questions of passenger safety for this mission.

 They also load the fuel after the astronauts are on board - an unusual procedure never done before with passengers.
-This is a concern that was raised by Thomas Stafford, a former NASA astronaut and retired Air Force general, and other veterans of NASA's Gemini, Apollo and space shuttle programs.
+This is a concern that was raised by Tom Stafford, command pilot for Apollo 10, and retired Air Force general, and other veterans of NASA's Gemini, Apollo and space shuttle programs.
 The rocket can explode while the fuel is being loaded, as happened to one of their rockets last year (the explosion on Sept 1, 2016), where the rocket exploded as a result of a tank buckling as the fuel was loaded, creating voids where liquid oxygen could pool.

 If the fuel is loaded before the passengers, you have eliminated one major potential risk.
-However, this is an essential part of their rocket design because they use fuel that has to be kept very cold (to increase its density for higher performance).
+However, this is an essential part of their rocket design because they use fuel that has to be kept very cold.
+The oxygen is cooled to -207 °C before loading it onto the rocket, by passing it through a nitrogen bath in a partial vacuum.
+This increases its density by 8%.
+(See details on Spaceflight 101).
 They can’t keep the fuel this cold for long after it is loaded.
 This makes it impossible to load the fuel hours in advance before the crew.

 But if nothing happens during the unmanned missions, it doesn't show that the rocket is safe.
 As Richard Feynman wrote about the Challenger disaster: